Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-145

 In the past, desert foxes often hid in burrows during the hottest part of the day.

-1. Desert foxes use to hide in burrows during the hottest part of the day.
+1. Desert foxes used to hide in burrows during the hottest part of the day.

-2. Desert foxes used to hiding in burrows during the hottest part of the day.
+2. Desert foxes use to hide in burrows during the hottest part of the day.

-3. Desert foxes used to hide in burrows during the hottest part of the day.
+3. Desert foxes used to hiding in burrows during the hottest part of the day.

 4. Desert foxes used to hid in burrows during the hottest part of the day.